 This site contains a range of material, which Brandt hopes is of interest to you.

-Brandt Dainow writes for the business community on issues relating to web analytics, digital marketing and search engine optimisation.
-Brandt's aim is to provide actionable information founded on common sense and a deep regard for the bottom line.
+Dr. Dainow writes for the business community on issues relating to web analytics, digital marketing and search engine optimisation.
+His aim is to provide actionable information founded on common sense and a deep regard for the bottom line.

 Brandt also writes about Cyberspace from a philosophical perspective.
 His aim is to develop philosophical insights which can underpin society’s thinking about the web, cyberspace and all things digital.

 The research section contains Brandt’s philosophical musings and publications.

 The Ethics of Artificial Intelligence – the SIENNA Project

 Brandt was a post-doctoral researcher on the SIENNA Project, which investigated the ethical issues of artificial intelligence and developed .
 Brandt’s role was the development of concrete responses, including ethical review guidelines for research projects (now officially adopted by the EU), and plans for EU certification and licensing programs.

 Official EU Guideline and recommendation documents which he authored can be found on the Ethical AI page.